How to Build a Diamond Kite

 Like nearly every diamond, it's very reliable and easy to handle in flight.
 Watch it wing-waggle and swoop occasionally, staying up as long as the wind blows.

-The tail is simplicity itself—just a long slim rectangle of the same plastic you use for the sail.
-For more stability in fresher winds, it's easy to just add on a bit more length to the tail.
+The tail is simplicity itself—just a long, slim rectangle of the same plastic you use for the sail.
+For more stability in fresh winds, it's easy to just add on a bit more length to the tail.

-50-pound line is the ideal weight for this kite.
+50-pound line is the ideal strength for this kite.

 (Regarding that pinnable imageit's much bigger when pinned.)